DBGConline/DBGC_distance-based_group_contribution/TrainingTestPrediction/ReadMe.txt

 %
 % Tips:
 % The random seed is set for reproducibility.
 A change of the seed would affect the prediction for every single species,
 % but the overall statistic behavior will be hold stable.
-So it is pointness to only care about only very few cases.
+So it is pointless to only care about only very few cases.
 It
 % is more meaningful to evaluate the method with the statistic result for large amount of species.
 %
 % Generally, the variable regressionTruncate equals to N, and the dimension of the group contribution vector is